GameDuo

 Highlights

-• Batch processing collection limits (60 days) — Migrated to serverless architecture (SQS+Lambda+EventBridge), Expanded metrics range 6x (60→360 days), processing time 2h→5min
+- Batch processing collection limits (60 days) — Migrated from batch processing to EDA-based on-demand pipeline — distributing peak load and enabling throughput scaling, Expanded metrics range 6x (60→360 days), processing time 2h→5min

-• Code duplication and convention inconsistency across 7 projects — Established shared package system (NestJS utility 10 modules + Game Server Kit 2 packages), Automated upgrades cutting deployment time 3hrs→15min
+- Code duplication and convention inconsistency across 7 projects — Replaced manual code sync with shared NestJS package system (10 utility modules + Game Server Kit, auto-deploy), Automated upgrades cutting deployment time 3hrs→15min

-• Marketing query latency (18s) from fragmented ad platform data (Google Ads/Meta/TikTok) — Table normalization and index tuning, Performance improved 97% (18s→0.5s)
+- Marketing query latency (18s) from fragmented ad platform data (Google Ads/Meta/TikTok) — Normalized read path + index tuning to avoid full-scan on 100-column table, Performance improved 97% (18s→0.5s)

 Projects